overviewer/Minecraft-Overviewer/docs/config.rst

 that later).

 And finally, note the usage of the ``texturepath`` option.
-This specifies a texture pack to use for the rendering.
+This specifies a texture pack (also called a resource pack) to use for the rendering.
 Also note that it is set at the top level of the config file, and therefore applies to every render.
 It could be set on individual renders to apply to just those renders.

 .. note::